latusikl/PhotoCatalog/README.md

 ### Basic function of Application:

 <details>
-<summary>Display images from directory in Gallery view and filter.</summary>
+<summary>Display and filter images from directory in Gallery view.</summary>

 You can filter images by: